Nationwide Pain & Injury Medical Expert Witness

 IME — Common Attorney Questions

-- The IME report addresses the questions posed by the retaining attorney, which typically include: (1) whether the diagnosis is supported by the clinical evidence; (2) whether the condition is causally related to the subject incident; (3) whether the treatment rendered was medically necessary and within the standard of care; (4) whether the claimant has reached maximum medical improvement; and (5) the nature and scope of any ongoing or future medical needs.
+- The IME report addresses the specific questions posed by the retaining attorney.
+Standard opinion areas include: (1) whether the diagnosis is supported by the clinical evidence and examination findings; (2) whether the condition is causally related to the subject incident or pre-existing; (3) whether treatment rendered was medically necessary and within the standard of care; (4) whether the claimant has reached maximum medical improvement; (5) the nature, scope, and projected cost of future medical care; and (6) functional limitations relevant to damages.
+The report is structured for litigation use — with citation to the clinical record and the applicable specialty society guidelines supporting each conclusion.

-- The examination itself typically takes 45 to 90 minutes depending on the complexity of the case and the scope of the evaluation.
-Record review, report preparation, and quality review add additional time.
-Attorneys should allow adequate lead time for report delivery before deposition and trial deadlines.
+- The examination itself typically requires 45 to 90 minutes depending on the clinical complexity and the scope of the evaluation.
+Record review and report preparation add additional time, which varies with the volume of records and the number of opinion areas requested.
+Attorneys should allow adequate lead time before deposition and trial deadlines — retaining the IME physician at least 60 to 90 days before the expert disclosure deadline is advisable in complex cases involving CRPS, post-laminectomy syndrome, or high-value future care projections.

 Request an Independent Medical Evaluation